-Following the completion of this offering, the holders of an aggregate of shares of our common stock are entitled to rights with respect to the registration of these shares under the Securities Act.
+Following the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares, the holders of an aggregate of 58,939,020 shares of our common stock are entitled to rights with respect to the registration of these shares under the Securities Act.
 These shares are referred to as registrable securities.
 These rights are provided under the terms of our IRA, which registration rights include demand registration rights, Form S-3 registration rights and piggyback registration rights.
 All fees, costs and expenses incurred in connection with the registration of registrable securities, including reasonable fees and disbursements of one special counsel to the selling stockholders, will be borne by us and all selling expenses, including underwriting discounts and selling commissions, will be borne by the holders of the shares being registered.